 Blood pressure (BP) is the force of blood pushing against the walls of the arteries as the heart pumps blood.
 Hypotension, or low blood pressure, is a condition in which the blood pressure in the arteries is lower than normal.
 Generally, the BP reading is less than 90/60 mmHg among Australian adults.

 A person’s low blood pressure may be fine for another.
 There can be no noticeable symptoms but can be life-threatening.
 Hypotension can also be a sign of an underlying health condition, especially if it happens together with symptoms.

-First responders and first aiders received training in taking blood pressure manually or electronically.
-If you’re interested to be first aid certified in Cheltenham or in any CPR First Aid locations, see our list of first aid courses here.
+First responders and first aiders receive training in taking blood pressure manually or electronically.
+If you’re interested to be CPR and first aid certified in Cheltenham or in any CPR First Aid locations, see our list of first aid courses here.

 Types of Low Blood Pressure

 Hypotension can be acute, meaning it develops suddenly and severely, or chronic, meaning it occurs gradually.
-Below are some of the low blood pressure types that commonly occur in Australians.
+Below are some of the low blood pressure types that commonly occur among Australians.